bptlab/onto-rpa-platform/README.md

-# Conceptual Bot Platform
+# OntoRPA Platform
-_A meta repository for the components of the conceptual bot platform_
+_A meta repository for the components of the OntoRPA platform._

-The conceptual bot platform serves as a software system for modeling and analyzing conceptual RPA bots based on the ontology of RPA operations.
+The OntoRPA platform serves as a software system for modeling and analyzing conceptual RPA bots based on the ontology of RPA operations.
 Furthermore, modeled conceptual RPA bots can be linked, i.e. translated, to existing RPA tools, currently [Robot Framework](https://robotframework.org/) and [taskt](https://github.com/saucepleez/taskt).